Translated using DeepL

 The Faculty of Informatics has been assigned the network prefix 2001:0718:0801:0200::/56 by the connection provider CESNET.

 If you wish to set up IPv6 on your machine, please contact the administrator at unix@fi.muni.cz.
-The preferred option is to send us the DUID, or you can set the address statically.
+The preferred option is to send us a DUID, or you can set the address statically.
 More on both options below.
-If you configure an IPv6 address on your managed machine, we will also introduce that address into DNS (AAAA record).
+If you configure an IPv6 address on your managed machine, we will also introduce this address into DNS (AAAA record).

 Status configuration